Lost in Austen: Production

 Lost in Austen was produced by Mammoth Screen.
 The first episode was shown on ITV at 9 pm on 3 September 2008, gaining 4.2 million viewers.
 The remaining episodes were broadcast on a weekly basis.

 The series premiered in America on the Ovation Channel on 11 January 2009.
-In Australia the series had two parts on the ABC 8 March 2009.
+In Australia the series was broadcast in two parts on the ABC beginning on 8 March 2009.

 Setting

 Amanda Price's workplace was filmed in Wakefield at the disused Yorkshire Bank building on Westgate.
 The Beluga Lounge on Market Street, also in Wakefield, was the set of a London wine bar.
 Several areas inside and outside Cannon Hall at Cannon Hall Museum, near Barnsley, feature in the production, including the oak-panelled ballroom.
 Leeds-based Screen Yorkshire told production company Mammoth Screen of the potential of some landscapes in the Wetherby district as the setting for Lost in Austen.
 Filming took place at locations including Bramham Park, parts of York, and Leeds City Markets.
 Harewood House, near to Leeds, was the setting for Pemberley.